devapi016/devapi016.github.io/_news/announcement_0.md

 related_posts: false
 ---

-As part of my bachelor's thesis, Started as Research Intern at RRC, IIIT Hyderabad.
+Started my bachelor's thesis at RRC Lab, IIIT Hyderabad.
+As part of it joined the lab as Research Intern.